WRECK-d/wreckd-website/content/about/index.md

 WREC'kd is an Incorporated Society in Aotearoa that promotes endurance and adventure running activities in New Zealand's hills and mountains.

-We put on events for our members and support the Big Sunday Runs kaupapa.
+We put on events for our members, and collaborate with others doing like-minded things.

 ## Philosphy